-When Major League Baseball announced Opening Day would be delayed by at least two weeks, two words stood out: at least.
+When Major League Baseball announced in March that Opening Day would be delayed by at least two weeks, two words stood out: at least.

-As each day passes, and the coronavirus pandemic continues, it's clear those two weeks could likely become two months -- or more.
+As each day passes, and the coronavirus pandemic continues, those two weeks have become multiple months -- and it could be even more.

 Here's the latest on what we're hearing about a possible start to the 2020 MLB season, and how the schedule, special events, playoffs and World Series would be affected.

 June 22: After MLBPA votes 'no' on 60-game proposal, owners vote to proceed

 The players' union voted 33-5 to reject MLB's 60-game offer with expanded playoffs, putting commissioner Rob Manfred in position to unilaterally implement a schedule of his choosing.
 The owners followed that up by voting to proceed with a 2020 season under the terms of the previous March 26 agreement with the players.
 Manfred has asked the union to help determine if July 1 is a viable date for players to report to camp to prepare for a regular season that sources say will be 60 games in length, with Opening Day around July 24.

 June 19: MLB 'will not play more than 60 games' or respond to players' latest plan

 "MLB has informed the Association that it will not respond to our last proposal and will not play more than 60 games," the MLBPA said in a statement released Friday evening.
 MLB's last offer was for a 60-game season made on Wed., June 17 or the commissioner could try to implement a shorter season.